Buyer’s guide: what is SIM-only mobile broadband?

 Choosing a SIM-only deal

-PAYG mobile broadband has the obvious advantage of not forcing you into any kind of commitment with the network - if you don’t want to use it just don’t buy a top-up.
-This makes it best infrequent or light use, and provides much greater control over the financial side of things.
+PAYG mobile broadband has the obvious advantage of not forcing you into any kind of commitment - if you don’t want to use it just don’t buy a top-up.
+This makes it best for infrequent or light use, and provides much greater control over the financial side of things.

 But PAYG can be poor value for certain types of users.
 If you require a mobile broadband service on a regular basis and tend to use a fair amount of data you will find that PAYG top-ups are not cheap compared to a contract.